 Hernández, Ramona and Anthony Stevens-Acevedo

-Against All Odds: Dominican Students in Higher Education in New York
+Against All Odds: Dominican Students in Higher Education in New York.
+2004.
+56pp.

-A joint publication with the Fundación Global Democracia y Desarrollo, this study details the status of the Dominican student population in New York City drawing mostly on data from the 2000 U.S. Census and from the Office of Institutional Research of the City University of New York.
-CUNY is the largest public, urban university in the United States.
+A joint publication with the Fundación Global Democracia y Desarrollo, this study details the status of the Dominican student population in New York City, drawing mostly on data from the 2000 U.S. Census and from the Office of Institutional Research of the City University of New York.
+CUNY is one of the largest public, urban universities in the United States.

 Hernández, Ramona and Francisco Rivera-Batiz